 I could go into detail about the rolling landscape and the pristine waterfalls, but I think I’ll let the photos do the talking for this adventure.

 Of course, the question everyone asks when you get back is whether or not you saw the Northern Lights.
 After all, it was one of the main reasons why I said yes to this trip.
-I was so prepared.
-I downloaded an app that would use longer exposure times on my phone and I invested in the right clothing to go Aurora hunting.
+In order to prepare, I downloaded an app that would use longer exposure times on my phone and I invested in the right clothing to go Aurora hunting.
 You usually get two attempts at going to seek out the lights, but because of poor weather and visibility, our tour cancelled.

 There was something almost humbling in not seeing these lights.
 It reminds you that not everything is in your control.
 Nature doesn’t operate according to our needs and wants.